steveiliop56/puck/README.md

 ./puck check
 ```

-Puck be default will look for `puck.yml` but if you wish to use a different file name you can use the `-c` or `--config` flag to specify a custom path.
+Puck be default will look for `puck.yml` but if you wish to use a different file name you can use the `-c` or `--config` flag to specify a custom path, this is also the same for the docker image.

 #### Running with docker 🐋